Usage

 Rx.wrap

-can be nice because you get good code-completion and it can be very concise.
-The downside is that you don’t get access to the individual parts of a flow as easily.
+is nice because you get good code-completion and it can be very concise.
+The downside is that you don’t get access to the individual parts of a flow if they need to be manipulated after creation.

 Run

-Compose a source and set of operators together as a list with Rx.run .
-It returns a new reactive that can be subscribed to to read values.
+Compose a source and set of operators together with Rx.run .
+It returns a new reactive emitting the value of the last operator in the list.

 Writable